JazzMaster/LazGFX/README.md

 DX9 programming experience is not necessary-
 When you see the OGL or "SDL assisted OGL" demos you will begin to understand.

 I will hold your hand until we get to OpenGL.

 You may also follow along here (not overly difficult once you understand SDL):

 		http://wiki.lazarus.freepascal.org/OpenGL_Tutorial

 #### So what about Raster(non-resizeable) graphics?

-Size and speed are the reasons why you use Vector(CGI-such as here- graphics).
+Size and speed are the reasons why you use Vector graphics.
 They also scale very well.

 Raster graphics on the OTOH are much heaver(bigger), extremely more detailed, and do not scale well(pixelate).